cloud-carbon-footprint/cloud-carbon-footprint/README.md

 This is an application that calculates the emissions of AWS services in realtime of an AWS account, given a start and end UTC dates (within the past year).

-There core logic is exposed through 2 applications: a CLI and a website.
+The core logic is exposed through 2 applications: a CLI and a website.
 The CLI resides in `server/`, and the website is split between `server/` and `client/`

 ## Prerequisites